-Spring is here!
+Spring is nearly here!
 That's right, along with delicious seasonal food, endless new wardrobe choices and lighter evenings, this also means spring cleaning the house.

 Whether it's dusty corners or irksome carpet stains that need tackling, it's possible to make a significant difference to your home with just a few minutes of spring cleaning each day.
-Our handy guide will help you make the most of your time, so that whether you have five minutes or five hours, soon even the murkiest home will look in tip top condition.
+Our handy guide will help you make the most of your time, so that whether you have five minutes or five hours, even the murkiest home will look in tip top condition.

 Spring cleaning in a few minutes